Jennifer Aniston Wears Open-Back Dress On Instagram As She Gives Fans Rare Behind-The-Scenes Look At Her Life

-Jennifer Aniston gave fans a rare behind-the-scenes look at one of her recent red carpet looks.
+Jennifer Aniston gave fans a rare behind-the-scenes peek at one of her recent red carpet looks.
 Three weeks after joining Instagram, the 50-year-old star shared a candid photo of a plunging dress she wore to an event a few days after the premiere of her new series The Morning Show.

 In the stunning photo, Aniston is wearing an open-back, black sleeveless gown as she walks with a group to a black-tie event.
 The Emmy-winning Friends alum looks like she means business as she carries a black clutch and heads towards the door.
-Aniston is wearing her long hair down in the photo, and her sleeveless, low-back dress shows off her incredibly toned arms.
-The star tagged the photo with the names of stylists Nina & Clare and makeup artist Angela Levin.
+Aniston is wearing her long hair down in the photo, and her low-back dress shows off her incredibly toned arms.
+The star tagged the photo with the names of stylists Nina & Clare, and makeup artist Angela Levin.

 In the caption to the pic, Aniston referenced her go-to black dress color as she makes a play on the Will Smith movie Men in Black.
 The actress did not tag the location of the photo, but she has been doing a lot of press recently for The Morning Show, her new Apple TV+ series with pal Reese Witherspoon.